openstack/python-novaclient/README.rst

                 [--os_tenant_name OS_TENANT_NAME] [--os_auth_url OS_AUTH_URL]
                 [--os_region_name OS_REGION_NAME] [--service_type SERVICE_TYPE]
                 [--service_name SERVICE_NAME] [--endpoint_type ENDPOINT_TYPE]
-                [--version VERSION]
+                [--version VERSION] [--username USERNAME]
+                [--region_name REGION_NAME] [--apikey APIKEY]
+                [--projectid PROJECTID] [--url URL]
                 <subcommand> ...

     Command-line interface to the OpenStack Nova API.

     Positional arguments:
       <subcommand>
+        absolute-limits     Print a list of absolute limits for a user actions             Retrieve server actions.
-        add-fixed-ip        Add a new fixed IP address to a servers network. add-floating-ip     Add a floating IP address to a server. aggregate-add-host  Add the host to the specified aggregate aggregate-create    Create a new aggregate with the specified details aggregate-delete    Delete the aggregate by its id aggregate-details   Show details of the specified aggregate aggregate-list      Print a list of all aggregates aggregate-remove-host
+        add-fixed-ip        Add new IP address to network. add-floating-ip     Add a floating IP address to a server. aggregate-add-host  Add the host to the specified aggregate. aggregate-create    Create a new aggregate with the specified details. aggregate-delete    Delete the aggregate by its id. aggregate-details   Show details of the specified aggregate. aggregate-list      Print a list of all aggregates. aggregate-remove-host
-                            Remove the specified host from the specfied aggregate
+                            Remove the specified host from the specfied aggregate. aggregate-set-metadata
-        aggregate-set-metadata
-                            Update the metadata associated with the aggregate aggregate-update    Update the aggregate's name and optionally availability zone
+                            Update the metadata associated with the aggregate. aggregate-update    Update the aggregate's name and optionally availability zone.
-        backup              Backup a server.
-        backup-schedule     Show or edit the backup schedule for a server. backup-schedule-delete
-                            Delete the backup schedule for a server. boot                Boot a new server.
+        boot                Boot a new server.
-        delete              Immediately shut down and delete a server. flavor-create       Create a new flavor
+        console-log         Get console log output of a server. credentials         Show user credentials returned from auth delete              Immediately shut down and delete a server. describe-resource   Show details about a resource
+        diagnostics         Retrieve server diagnostics.
+        dns-create          Create a DNS entry for domain, name and ip. dns-create-private-domain
+                            Create the specified DNS domain.
+        dns-create-public-domain
+                            Create the specified DNS domain.
+        dns-delete          Delete the specified DNS entry.
+        dns-delete-domain   Delete the specified DNS domain.
+        dns-domains         Print a list of available dns domains. dns-list            List current DNS entries for domain and ip or domain and name.
+        endpoints           Discover endpoints that get returned from the authenticate services
+        flavor-create       Create a new flavor
         flavor-delete       Delete a specific flavor
         flavor-list         Print a list of available 'flavors' (sizes of servers).
-        floating-ip-create  Allocate a floating IP to the current tenant. floating-ip-delete  De-allocate a floating IP from the current tenant. floating-ip-list    List allocated floating IPs for the current tenant. floating-ip-pool-list
+        floating-ip-create  Allocate a floating IP for the current tenant. floating-ip-delete  De-allocate a floating IP.
+        floating-ip-list    List floating ips for this tenant. floating-ip-pool-list
                             List all floating ip pools.
-        get-vnc-console     Get a vnc console for a server help                Display help about this program or one of its subcommands.
+        get-vnc-console     Get a vnc console to a server. host-action         Perform a power action on a host. host-update         Update host settings.
-        host-update         Update the host status or maintenance mode host-action         Perform a power action on the host image-create        Create a new image by taking a snapshot of a running server.
+        image-create        Create a new image by taking a snapshot of a running server.
         image-delete        Delete an image.
-        image-list          Print a list of available images to boot from. ip-share            Share an IP address from the given IP group onto a server.
-        ip-unshare          Stop sharing an given address with a server. ipgroup-create      Create a new IP group.
-        ipgroup-delete      Delete an IP group.
-        ipgroup-list        Show IP groups.
-        ipgroup-show        Show details about a particular IP group. keypair-add         Create a new key pair for use with instances keypair-delete      Delete keypair by its id
+        image-list          Print a list of available images to boot from. image-meta          Set or Delete metadata on an image. image-show          Show details about the given image. keypair-add         Create a new key pair for use with instances keypair-delete      Delete keypair by its id
-        keypair-list        Show a list of keypairs for a user list                List active servers.
+        keypair-list        Print a list of keypairs for a user list                List active servers.
-        lock                Lock a server
+        live-migration      Migrates a running instance to a new machine. lock                Lock a server.
+        meta                Set or Delete metadata on a server. migrate             Migrate a server.
+        pause               Pause a server.
-        migrate             Migrate a server to a new host. reboot              Reboot a server.
+        rate-limits         Print a list of rate limits for a user reboot              Reboot a server.
         rebuild             Shutdown, re-image, and re-boot a server. remove-fixed-ip     Remove an IP address from a server.